-(4) ERCOT will return the GINR to the IE within ten days using the online RIOO system if the GINR application fails to include the applicable fees or the information that is necessary to perform the initial screening interconnection studies.
+(5) ERCOT will notify the IE within ten days if the GIM application fails to include the applicable fees or the information that is necessary for the GIM application to be approved.

+(6) If the IE fails to respond to ERCOT’s inquiries within ten Business Days, the GIM application will be deemed incomplete and returned to the IE using the online RIOO system.
 The IE will be notified that action is required via a RIOO system automated email.

-(5) If the IE fails to respond to ERCOT’s inquiries within ten Business Days, the GINR will be deemed incomplete and returned to the IE using the online RIOO system.
-The IE will be notified that action is required via a RIOO system automated email.

-(6) Once the application has been deemed materially complete, ERCOT will notify the IE of receipt of the completed application using a RIOO system automated email within ten Business Days.
-The IE should note that this acknowledgement is not a reservation of transmission capacity, either planned or unplanned.
+(7) Once the application has been deemed materially complete, ERCOT will notify the IE of receipt of the completed application within ten Business Days.

-(7) An ERCOT designated point of contact will be assigned to oversee the interconnection study process and answer questions concerning the interconnection process.
-Once assigned, the ERCOT designated point of contact will contact the IE and will be the primary ERCOT contact for the IE until the IE registers pursuant to paragraph (1) of Protocol Section 16.5, Registration of a Resource Entity.
-At that time, a Client Services Representative will be assigned and will be the designated point of contact.
-If during the course of the studies, additional information is needed by ERCOT from the IE, ERCOT will return the GINR to the IE and the IE will have ten Business Days to answer the request for additional information by submitting a change request via the online RIOO system without impacting the study timeline.
-The IE will be notified that action is required via a RIOO system automated email.
+(8) An ERCOT-designated point of contact will be assigned to oversee the interconnection study process and answer questions concerning the interconnection process.
+Once assigned, the ERCOT-designated point of contact will contact the IE and will be the primary ERCOT contact for the IE.

-(8) Prior to the initial contact from the ERCOT designated point of contact, an IE may direct questions concerning the GIM process to ResourceIntegrationDepartment@ercot.com.
+(9) Prior to the initial contact from the ERCOT-designated point of contact, an IE may direct questions concerning the GIM process to ResourceIntegrationDepartment@ercot.com.
 All email communication sent to ResourceIntegrationDepartment@ercot.com shall include the associated project identification number (INR number) in the subject field.
-If the communication is not specific to a project, the email subject field shall have the words “Generation Interconnection or Change Request.”
-All email communication sent to GINR@ercot.com shall include the associated project identification number (INR number) in the subject field.
-If the communication is not specific to a project, the email subject field shall have the words “Generation Interconnection or Change Request.”
+If the communication is not specific to a project, the email subject field shall have the words “Generation Interconnection or Modification.”

+(10) All GIM-related email communication sent to the ERCOT-designated point of contact or to ResourceIntegrationDepartment@ercot.com shall include the associated project identification number (INR number) in the subject field.
+If the communication is not specific to a project, the email subject field shall have the words “Generator Interconnection or Modification.”

-(9) If proposed Generation Resources or SOGs that would use the same physical transmission interconnection are to be built in stages with in-service dates more than one year apart, each stage should be treated as a separate interconnection request but may be included in the same study.
+(11) If a proposed generator that would use the same physical interconnection is to be built in phases with in-service dates more than three months apart, each phase should be treated as a separate interconnection request but may be included in the same study.